 In college, I worked retail at an outlet store that sold men’s and women’s clothing.
 I remember being astounded and angry when I discovered that men are able to shop for pants by both waist measurement and inseam.
 Women are lucky if we get three length options: Tall, Regular, and Short.
 Every “Short” length I’ve ever tried still drags on the ground.

-I know tailoring is an option, but it’s an expensive, time-consuming option I’ve decided not to explore unless completely necessary.
+I know that tailoring is an option, but it’s an expensive, time-consuming option that I’ve decided not to explore unless completely necessary.
 Instead, I’ve turned to skirts and dresses, and I’ve fallen in love.
 It’s far easier to find a skirt that fits me than a pair of pants.
 Skirts and dresses, especially A-line or skater styles, usually only need to fit my waist.
-A more closely fitted style, like a pencil skirt, still only needs to fit my waist, hips, and butt—far fewer measurements than pants.
+A more closely fitted style, like a pencil skirt, still only needs to fit my waist and my hips and my butt — far fewer measurements than pants do.
 I still sometimes get frustrated when I try on a dress that hits just above the knee on the mannequin, only to find that it’s mid-calf on me.
 But overall, shopping for clothes is easier and makes me feel better about myself when I simply skip the pants section.

 When I think about wearing pants, I remember being about 13 or 14 years old and trying to redeem a “$25 off jeans” coupon at the mall.
 I tried on every size and every length of jeans the store had available, but none of them fit me at all.
 When my mom asked a salesperson if we could use the coupon on another item of clothing, she insisted, “Our jeans are made for all bodies!”
 I remember thinking, All bodies but mine.
 I went home in tears, without making a single purchase.